-On this day in 1920, Man O’ War wins the 52nd Belmont Stakes, and sets the record for the fastest mile ever run by a horse to that time.
+On June 12, 1920, Man O’ War wins the 52nd Belmont Stakes, and sets the record for the fastest mile ever run by a horse to that time.
 Man O’ War was the biggest star yet in a country obsessed with horse racing, and the most successful thoroughbred of his generation.

 Man O’ War was sired by the champion Fair Play, one of the most successful sires in racing history, and purchased by Samuel D. Riddle in 1918 from August Belmont Jr., son of the racing guru for whom the Belmont Stakes was named.
 As a two-year-old in 1919, Man O’ War won nine out of ten races under jockey Johnny Loftus.
 His only loss that year came at the Sanford Memorial Stakes, in which his back was to the starting line at the beginning of the race.
 At that time, before the advent of starting gates, a rope was all that held horses back from starting their run.
 The Sanford turned out to be the only loss of Man O’ War’s racing career.